 Funfetti Cookies — These funfetti cookies are essentially sugar cookies from scratch that have been loaded with sprinkles.
 They have that nostalgic boxed cake flavor but are 100% homemade!

-Softbatch Funfetti Sugar Cookies
+Funfetti Cookies From Scratch

+It’s been on my bucket list to come up with a softbatch-style sugar cookie recipe that’s soft, and not at all cakey, with just hints of chewiness around the edges.
 And I wanted to make these from scratch, not from Funfetti cake mix.
-I have nothing against it, and once upon a time used cake mix a whole lot more, but this recipe is 100% from scratch.
+I have nothing against it, and once upon a time used cake mix a whole lot more, but these sugar cookies with sprinkles are 100% from scratch.

 I know people love sugar cookies and decorated Christmas cookies, but I think they’re tasteless and way too hard.
 I would never waste my calorie budget on cardboard cookies with frosting that’s crunchy.
 No way.

 I made these Chewy Sugar Sprinkles Cookies previously and while I like them I felt like I could improve on them, so I did just that.
 For these funfetti cookies, I worked cornstarch into the dough.
 It’s my secret weapon for creating softbatch-style cookies.
 I’ve written about it before so many times and swear by it.

 I also included both almond and vanilla extracts in the cookies to really play up the Funfetti cake batter taste.

 And you can’t have Funfetti without sprinkles, and the abundance of them adds texture and flavor.
 Everything is better with sprinkles.
 The more the merrier.